jimsyyap/golang_recipe/prompt.md

+**Paste these on the prompt**
+**Understanding the code**
+Can you explain what this Go code snippet does, step by step, as if I were a beginner?
+What is the primary purpose of this code?
+What problem does it solve?
+Walk me through how data is input, processed, and output in this code.
+What are the most important concepts or language features demonstrated in this code?
+Are there any external libraries or modules used in this code?
+What do they do?

+**Improving and Extending the Code**
+How could this code be made more efficient or readable?
+Are there other ways to achieve the same functionality in Go?
+What are the pros and cons?
+How does this code handle errors?
+Could the error handling be improved?
+If I wanted to add feature X to this code, how would I approach it?

+**Going Deeper**
+Are there any coding conventions or best practices I could apply to this code to make it more idiomatic?
+Could this code be optimized for speed or memory usage?
+How?
+What kinds of tests should I write for this code to ensure it works correctly?
+Could you give me an example of how this code could be used in a real-world project?
+Are there any potential security vulnerabilities in this code?
+How could they be addressed?

 **To maximize LLM/AI's ability to help you learn how to code, try these types of questions and prompts:**

 **Understanding the Code**